hashicorp/vault-client-go/README.md

 ### Modifying Requests

 You can modify the requests in one of two ways, either at the client level or by decorating individual requests.
+In case both client-level and request-level modifiers are present, the following rules will apply:

-For scalar values (such as the strings in the example below), request-level decorators take precedence over the client-level settings.
-For maps and slices (e.g. `vault.WithCustomHeaders`), the request-level modifiers are appended to the client-level ones.
+- For scalar values (such as `vault.WithToken` example below), request-level decorators will take precedence over the client-level settings.
+- For slices (e.g. `vault.WithResponseCallbacks`), request-level decorators will
+  be appended to the client-level settings for the given request.
+- For maps (e.g. `vault.WithCustomHeaders`), the request-level decorators will
+  be merged into the client-level ones using `maps.Copy` semantics (appended, overwriting the existing keys) for the given request.

 ```go
 // all subsequent requests will use the given token & namespace